How to use these tips

 1. Cleanse Your Skin

 Proper cleansing is the cornerstone of a well-rounded skincare regimen.
 The process removes dirt, oil, and environmental pollutants that accumulate on the skin's surface throughout the day.
-To maintain optimal skin health, use a cleanser specifically formulated for your skin type.
-Gentle, sulfate-free cleansers are ideal for sensitive skin, while foaming cleansers work well for oily or combination skin.
-Morning cleansing refreshes the skin, while nighttime cleansing ensures the removal of makeup and impurities.
+Use a cleanser formulated for your skin type: gentle, sulfate-free cleansers for sensitive skin; foaming cleansers for oily or combination skin.
+Morning cleansing refreshes the skin, while nighttime cleansing helps remove makeup and impurities.

 2. Protect with Sunscreen

 Daily sunscreen application is a non-negotiable step in any effective skincare routine.
-Broad-spectrum sunscreens with an SPF of 30 or higher provide protection against UVA and UVB rays, which are responsible for skin aging and sunburn, respectively.
-Consistent use of sunscreen minimizes the risk of hyperpigmentation, premature wrinkles, and skin cancer.
-Reapply sunscreen every two hours during extended sun exposure, and don't forget to cover areas like the neck and hands, which are often overlooked.
+Broad-spectrum sunscreens with an SPF of 30 or higher protect against UVA and UVB rays.
+Reapply every two hours during extended sun exposure, and cover commonly missed areas like the neck and hands.

 3. Hydrate and Moisturize